Day One : Paris / Normandy

 Day 5 : Carentan / St. Lo

 This morning visit the church at Angoville au Plain where two American Medics treated American and German soldiers without prejudice, as long as they entered the church un-armed.

-Continue to Carentan, the scene of fierce fighting between American 101st Air Borne and German Fallschirmjager troops.
-The Museum Historian will explain the strategic importance of this cross-roads town in the center of the Cotentin Peninsula.
+Continue to Carentan, the scene of fierce fighting between American 101st Airborne and German Fallschirmjager troops.
+Your guide will explain the strategic importance of this cross-roads town in the center of the Cotentin Peninsula.
 Continue toward St. Lo and stop at the small village of Graignes and learn of its important story during the early stages of the battle.

 St. Lo was a valuable strongpoint and transportation hub where the German Army could move men and equipment to block American advances.
 It was also the designated starting point for Operation Cobra, the breakout from the Bocage of Normandy.
-The Museum Historian will provide an overview of the battle and also tell the story of Major Thomas D. Howie, at the Church of St. Croix.
+Your guide will provide an overview of the battle and also tell the story of Major Thomas D. Howie, at the Church of St. Croix.

 Return to Bayeux for a group dinner celebration in Bayeux.

 Hotel Le Bayeux (B, D)

 Day 6 : Argentan / Falaise Gap / Chambois

 The day begins at the Memorial de Caen, a museum which tells the entire story of the Normandy campaign, but is also dedicated to reconciliation among the combatants.
 Guests will then travel to Argentan where Patton’s Third Army liberated the city from staunch German resistance.
 Continue onto the Memorial de Montormel on Hill 262, where the Falaise Gap was sealed.

 Novotel Roissy Charles De Gaulle (B/L)